joeitu/thesis_report/src/21__easy_token.md

 With the current state of CSS, the only way to get the verification token is to make a failed login attempt.
 After verifying that all the field of the sign-up form has been duly completed,  the registration page will then check if an "oidcIssuerRegistrationToken" exist on the user WebID document.
 If not, and this is the case for each first sign-up attempt, CSS will return an error stipulating that a triple needs to be added to the WebID document with the token's value.
 <!-- {and if CSS config is set to token verification,} -->

 In other words, at the current stage of CSS, the only way to get the verification token is to fail a sign-up attempt.
-Therefore, two registration attempts are needed to register with a external verified WebID: a first one to get the token and a second one after the token has been added to the WebID document.
+Therefore, two registration attempts are needed to register with an external verified WebID: a first one to get the token and a second one after the token has been added to the WebID document.